cnrancher/docs/content/rancher/v1.x/cn/release-notes/1.6.11/_index.md

 Starting with v1.6.8, Rancher has updated the Active Directory auth plugin and moved it into the new authentication framework.
 We have also further secured the AD+TLS option by ensuring that the hostname/IP of the AD server matches with the hostname/IP of the TLS certificate.
 Please see [[#9459](https://github.com/rancher/rancher/issues/9459)] for details.

-Due to this new check, you should be aware that if the hostname/IP does not match your TLS certificate, you will be locked out of your Rancher server if you do not correct this prior to upgrading.
+Due to this new check, you should be aware that if the hostname/IP does not match your TLS certificate, you will be locked out of your Rancher Server if you do not correct this prior to upgrading.
 To ensure you have no issues with the upgrade, please execute the following to verify your configuration is correct.

 - Verify the hostname/IP you used for your AD configuration.
 To do this, log into Rancher using a web browser as an admin and click **Admin** -> **Access Control**.
 Note the `server` field to determine your configured hostname/IP for your AD server.
 - To verify your the configure hostname/IP for your TLS cert, you can execute the following command to determine the CN attribute: